 - Uploading a custom Favicon.

-Because most of these features and options are built into each theme.
+Most of these features and options are built into each theme.

-Must-use WordPress tools for bloggers – Plugins
+Must-use WordPress tools for bloggers: Plugins

-However, I’ve kept it short because I already have a blog post listing my favorite premium plugins here.
+However, I’ve kept it short because I already have a blog post listing my favorite premium WordPress plugins here.

 Below I’ve listed the plugins that I truly believe to be professional in every way!

-- Custom home pages.
+- Build custom home landing pages.

-- Email opt-in pages.
+- Create conversion focusd email opt-in pages.

-- Podcast pages.
+- Design podcast pages.

-- Video page and more.
+- Create a video landing page and more.

 04. Thrive Leads